Sput/interview_assistance/README.md

 - `pnpm install` ( we have legacy-peer-deps=true added in the .npmrc)
 - Create a `.env.local` file by copying the example environment file:
   `cp env.example.txt .env.local`
-- Add the required environment variables to the `.env.local` file.
+- Add the required environment variables to the `.env.local` file:
+  - `OPENAI_API_KEY` - Your OpenAI API key for AI chat functionality
+  - `NEXT_PUBLIC_SUPABASE_URL` - Your Supabase project URL
+  - `NEXT_PUBLIC_SUPABASE_ANON_KEY` - Your Supabase anonymous key
 - `pnpm run dev`

 ##### Environment Configuration Setup

 To configure the environment for this project, refer to the `env.example.txt` file.
-This file contains the necessary environment variables required for authentication and error tracking.
+This file contains the necessary environment variables required for:

+- **OpenAI Integration**: API key for AI-powered interview assistance
+- **Supabase Authentication**: Database and authentication setup
+- **Error Tracking**: Sentry configuration (optional)

 You should now be able to access the application at http://localhost:3000.

+##### Voice Features Setup

+The voice testing functionality requires:
+- A modern browser with Web Speech API support (Chrome, Safari, Edge)
+- Microphone permissions
+- OpenAI API key for AI responses

 > [!WARNING]
 > After cloning or forking the repository, be cautious when pulling or syncing with the latest changes, as this may result in breaking conflicts.